omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 **25,000 Subscriptions**

-Due to time constraints we were unable to complete this part of the request for the Proof of Concept.
-We do have two proposals that we believe satisfy this requirement which are documented [here](https://github.com/omgnetwork/community-points/wiki/Reddit-point-on-ALD).
+Due to time constraints, we were unable to complete this part of the request for the Proof of Concept.
+We do have two proposals that we believe satisfy this requirement.
+These are documented [here](https://github.com/omgnetwork/community-points/wiki/Reddit-point-on-ALD).

 **5000 One-off Points Burning**

-For the points burning capability demonstration we sent 81341 transactions to a `0x` address for which there is no owner.
+For the points burning capability demonstration, we sent 81341 transactions to a `0x` address for which there is no owner.
 This simulates the burning of real points.
 We used the metadata field again so that the transactions can be verified with `ST4R BURN` encoded into hex as `0x000000000000000000000000000000000000000000000053543452204255524e` for these transactions.
 We performed transactions over an hour.

 To verify use the Block Explorer at https://blockexplorer.ropsten.v1.omg.network/ or